 High School Aged Son or Daughter Charged with Shoplifting?

 We handle cases for 16, 17 and 18 year old high school students who are charged with larceny or concealment in Wake County.
-Many parents are surprised to learn that North Carolina treats sixteen and seventeen year old children as adults for criminal purposes.
+Many parents are surprised to learn that North Carolina treats sixteen and seventeen year old children as adults for criminal purposes (until the new law goes into effect in December of 2019).
 If your son or daughter is 16 or 17 they will not go to juvenile court like most other states - they will instead end up in adult court with adult punishments.
 There are many studies showing that the adolescent brain is not equipped to truly understand the effects of certain behavior at 16 and 17.
 We understand the unique nature of these cases and provide an aggressive defense of these shoplifting charges.
 If your son or daughter is eligible for a deferral program we will walk you through the process whereby the State of North Carolina will allow community service as a punishment that will lead to a dismissal of their charges if this is their first offense.